-- Involve your child in selecting the frame.
-If she is the one who chooses the frame, she will be more motivated to wear her eyeglasses and to take care of them. - Most children do not want to look different from other kids, and initially may feel self-conscious when wearing eyeglasses.
-You can help prevent this feeling early on by naming examples of people your child likes and admires who also wear them, including family members, friends and celebrities.
+- Get your child involved in the frame selection.
+If she is the one who chooses the frame, she will be more motivated to wear the eyeglasses and to take better care of them. - Most children do not want to look different from other kids, and initially may feel self-conscious when wearing eyeglasses.
+You can help prevent this feeling early on, by naming examples of people your child likes and admires who also wear them, including family members, friends and celebrities.